gromero/htm/README.md

  * What is the ultimate cause of a process being able to ignore SIGTRAP from `kill` but not from a `trap` instruction;
  * Explain why a signal in HTM is quite different from a syscall in HTM;
+ * It is said that an TM on x64 has no time out (you can spend as much time as you want inside an atomic block).
+Verify that and also check if it behaves the same on Power.